-Prerequisite: Metal Technology I, Recommended: Arc Welding
+Prerequisite: Metal Technology I or Instructor approval, Recommended: Basic Drafting, Arc Welding

-This is an advanced level machining class designed to explore advanced fixtures/jigs and building projects with a high degree of accuracy.
-Machines used by students will build on previous knowledge learned in Metal Tech I and will also include using the surface grinder and CNC mill.
+This is an advanced level machining class designed to explore advanced fixtures/jigs and project building with a high level of accuracy.
+Machines used by students will build on previous knowledge learned in Metal Tech I and will also include using the surface grinder, CNC mill and sand casting.
 This course is designed for those students who are seriously thinking of pursuing a career in machining.
-Class will include having guest speakers from the industry talking about expectations and employment.
+During this class there will be guest speakers from the industry with talking points on employment and industry expectations.
+This class will also offer the chance to work outside of school in the industry to gain hands-on experience, for those who meet the requirements set forth by the school, and workplace requests.